Multispecies Care Survey

 Urban Weeds Garden

-The Urban Weeds Garden extends the traditional community garden model to embrace the spontaneous growth of ruderal and pioneer species – most often called weeds.
-Rather than cultivating plants, the project’s artists and participating public will work with an existing garden of weedy species, which they will approach to be their mentors, guides, and collaborators in cultivating inter-species alliances, empathy, resilience, and stewardship for a beyond-human urban ecology.
-The project is taking place at 1067 PacificPeople, a 2500 square-foot lot and experimental art project in Crown Heights, Brooklyn, that is currently home to the garden.
-The urgency to establish this project now lies in the rapid gentrification of the neighborhood, as 1067 Pacific Street and many of its neighbors are directly threatened by rezoning from commercial (primarily informal auto-body shops and car wash businesses) to residential.
+The Urban Weeds Garden at 1067 Pacific Street extends the traditional community garden model to embrace the spontaneous growth of ruderal and pioneer species – most often called weeds.
+Rather than cultivating plants, the EPA invited publics to work with an existing garden of weedy species as mentors, guides, and collaborators in cultivating inter-species alliances, empathy, resilience, and stewardship for a beyond-human urban ecology.
+The project took place at 1067 PacificPeople, a 2500 square-foot lot and experimental art project in Crown Heights, Brooklyn.
+The urgency to establish this project was partially founded in the rapid gentrification of the neighborhood, as 1067 Pacific Street and many of its neighbors are directly threatened by rezoning from commercial (primarily informal auto-body shops and car wash businesses) to residential.

 The project consists of three parts:

 1.)
 Field Research: The EPA takes their artistic research from the garden into the streets, including activities like building human-plant civic relations through sensorial / affective encounters, wild plant mapping, conducting interviews with locals on varied cultural readings of weeds, creating guerilla wild plant protection kits, and engaging with local community groups.

 2.)
-The Garden is being maintained as a living, interactive installation, which foregrounds spontaneous urban plants through design elements, signage, audio guides, and facilitated activities.
+The Garden is maintained as a living, interactive installation, which foregrounds spontaneous urban plants through design elements, signage, audio guides, and facilitated activities.

 3.)
-The Performances will take place in September 2017, constituting a month of public events led by the artists and locals who have become involved in the project through the field research phase.
-These one-on-one or group facilitated performances will be participatory and experiential, taking the shape of scores, guided walks, improvisation jams, potlucks, movement workshops, and more.
+The Performances throughout the summer and fall of 2017, were co-led by artists and locals who have become involved in the project through the field research phase.
+These one-on-one or group facilitated performances were participatory and experiential, taking the shape of scores, guided walks, improvisation jams, potlucks, movement workshops, and more.